Terreii/use-pouchdb/docs/basics/sync.md

 ### Access a remote Database

-To access a remote database, create new instance of PouchDB with a url-string as the name:
+To access a remote database, create a new instance of PouchDB with a url-string as the name:

 ```javascript
 const remoteDB = new PouchDB(